 What is Howard Gardner’s Theory of Multiple Intelligences?

 This theory was proposed by Howard Gardner in the year 1983.
 Howard Gardner, in this theory, proposed that rather than viewing intelligence as a general ability, it is more accurate to view it as comprising of 7 different and specific modalities.
 He postulated that people might possess one type of intelligence in high amounts but might lack other types of intelligence.
 It should be noted that in 1995, Gardner added ‘Naturalistic’ as the 8th type of intelligence, which we will not discuss in this blog.
 We focus on the original 7, which are:

 We have also prepared a short presentation of this blog.
-For those who are in hurry, here’s the link.
+For those who are in a hurry, here’s the link